rishigondkar/GSoC-2020/posts/post02.md

 * chitchat
 >The invocations for the intent are stored in the NLU.md file.

-**Rasa Core—** Here Rasa helps with contextual message flow.
+**Rasa Core—** This module of Rasa helps with contextual message flow.
 Based on user message and intent classification by NLU it decides the response to be sent to the user.
 The responses are selected from the actions pre-written in the domain.yml file in the template section.
 The stories.md file contains the story templates.
 Rasa controls the flow of conversation between the user and chatbot according to theses templates, so for that flow, we need to train chatbot using these stories.

 **Rasa Action Server—** This server handles the execution of actions defined in actions.py file.
 The actions.py file contains python code to execute if that action is invoked during a conversation of the chatbot with the user.
 Actions are used to fill **Slots** from external sources and for calling API's for example REST API.